kansoapp/carbonfact-models/README.md

 ![](./banner_share.jpg)

-This repository contains the carbon footprint models used by [Carbonfact](https://www.carbonfact.co).
+This repository contains the carbon footprint models used by [Carbonfact](https://www.carbonfact.com).

 ## Disclaimer

 This repository is in its early days.
 Please be indulgent, we're progressively improving it to make it easier to understand, re-use and contribute to.

-If you have questions, please have a look at [the main website](https://www.carbonfact.co) and contact us at [hello@carbonfact.co](mailto:hello@carbonfact.co).
+If you have questions, please have a look at [the main website](https://www.carbonfact.com) and contact us at [hello@carbonfact.com](mailto:hello@carbonfact.com).

 ## How to use

 This repository is intended for:

-- Explaining how the carbon footprint calculation is done on [Carbonfact](https://www.carbonfact.co).
+- Explaining how the carbon footprint calculation is done on [Carbonfact](https://www.carbonfact.com).
 - Enabling anyone to audit or reuse our methodology.

 For now, we are sharing the source code used on our platform to calculate the carbon footprints.
 We share it as open-source using a [simple copyleft license](https://www.mozilla.org/en-US/MPL/2.0/FAQ/) so that it may be reused but any improvement to the model must be shared with the community (by us and others).